U.S. position on Taiwan unchanged despite Biden comment - official | Law-Order

 South Korea is also a U.S. treaty ally with a mutual defense agreement, but U.S. relations with Chinese-claimed Taiwan have been unofficial since Washington switched diplomatic recognition to Beijing in 1979.
 Some prominent U.S. academics and others have argued Washington should give Taiwan a more explicit security guarantee in light of increasing military pressure from Beijing, but Biden's Indo-Pacific policy coordinator, Kurt Campbell, has appeared to reject this, saying in May there were "significant downsides" to such an approach.

 This week, Republican Senator John Cornyn erroneously said on Twitter that the United States has 30,000 troops in Taiwan, which has not been the case since before 1979.
-Biden's national security adviser Jake Sullivan was asked about Taiwan this week and called it a "fundamentally different question in a different context" to Afghanistan.
+Biden's national security adviser Jake Sullivan, asked about Taiwan this week, called it a "fundamentally different question in a different context" to Afghanistan.

-"We believe our commitment to Taiwan ... remains as strong as it's ever been," he said, without specifying what the commitment was.
+"We believe our commitment to Taiwan ... remains as strong as it's ever been," he said, without specifying what that meant.

 ALSO READ